myriadrf/LimePSB-RPCM_BSP/LimePSB-RPCM-CA23_1v0/LimeSuiteNG/README.md

 To ensure proper functionality, please use the develop branch of LimeSuiteNG.

-Detailed step-by-step installation guidance can be found in the [official documentation.](https://limesuiteng.myriadrf.org/development/buildsource/buildlinux)
+Detailed step-by-step installation guidance can be found in the [official documentation.](https://limesuiteng.myriadrf.org/development/buildsource/buildlinux) GitHub repository can be found [here.](https://github.com/myriadrf/LimeSuiteNG)